How Many People Smoke Cigarettes in 2021 (Infographic)

 How Many People Smoke in the US?

 Until the 1960s, US citizens were very fond of smoking.
-The exact moment when its popularity started to decline was 1964 when the United States Surgeon General’s Reports were published, which connected tobacco with cancer and clearly criticized its addictive properties.
-There were about 42% of adult US smokers in 1965, but since then the percentage has plummeted to 17.2% (19.5% men and 15% of women).
+The exact moment when its popularity started to decline was 1964 when the United States Surgeon General’s Reports were published, which connected tobacco with cancer and criticized its addictive properties.

 How Many People Smoke Weed?

-While tobacco has become somewhat condemned, marijuana experienced the opposite.
-Its consumption grew by 60% in the last decade, with smoking cannabis being the preferred method.
-CBD’s powers are certainly adding to the popularity, and overall, marijuana is praised for its beneficial effects on our health (THC included).
+CBD’s powers are certainly adding to its popularity, and overall, marijuana is praised for its beneficial effects on our health (THC included).

-In the future, asking for “how many people smoke tobacco” may evolve to “how many people smoke marijuana,” especially in the US, where 16.2% of the population between 15 and 64 years old admits to using marijuana.
-That’s just 1% less than tobacco smokers.
+In the future, asking for “how many people smoke tobacco” may evolve to “how many people smoke marijuana,” especially in the US, where 22% of the population between 18 and 29 years old admits to using marijuana.

 Why Smoking Is Bad